Skip to main content

 HANDLING

-SPARCS will further handle all FSA-related actions, including securing a fully executed agreement.
-The department will then be notified by the college or SPARCS office so that they may initiate the invoice to the sponsor for payment.
+SPARCS will handle all FSA-related actions, including securing a fully executed agreement.
+The college or SPARCS office will then notify the department so it can initiate the invoice for payment to the sponsor.

-NOTE: For actions after an FSA has already been executed, such as a revision or no-cost extension (NCE), then a PINS is not required.
+NOTE: A PINS (or PD) is not required for actions after an FSA has been executed, such as a revision or no-cost extension (NCE).
 Please email Gerardo Granillo (cc: Pat Hayes) with the following information:

-Federally-funded internships allow students to acquire core professional competencies and transferable skills through experiential learning opportunities such as internships.
-The IP agreement is executed between the university and the hosting entity, not the federal sponsoring agency, therefore, a new PINS is required for this action.
+Federally funded internships allow students to acquire core professional competencies and transferable skills through experiential learning opportunities.
+The IP agreement is executed between the university and the hosting entity, not the federal sponsoring agency; therefore, a new PINS (or PD) is required for this action.

 • Title convention: IP Agreement with [Company Name]

-• Complete the ‘Associated RADAR Project ID’ field with the related federal project supporting the internship.
+• Complete the ‘Associated Research Enterprise Data (RED) system Project ID’ field with the related federal project supporting the internship.

 • PoP: Dates must be within the PoP of the Federal award.